1. Home: Explore careers

 • monitor trainees' progress

-• make sure training is cost-effective and within budget
+• make sure training is within budget

 Working environment